fatzchang/hypera/README.md

 # Hypera

 ## Description
-Hypera is a m3u8 stream video downloader, based on ffmpeg.
+Hypera is a video downloader based on ffmpeg.
+Recently supports m3u8 stream video download, other video formats rather than stream video are under development.

-You can use Hypera with [Hypera Detector](https://www.google.com) chrome extension to capture the stream videos that is downloadable in currently opened web page.
+For better experiance, you can use Hypera with [Hypera Detector](https://github.com/fatzchang/hypera-detector) chrome extension to capture downloadable videos in currently opened web page.

-## How to
-### Build app
+## Build app from source code
+### Prerequisites
+- `Nodejs v16.13.0` or later version and `npm` installed
+- ffmpeg executable file, can be downloaded [here](https://ffmpeg.org/)

+### Steps
+Put ffmpeg.exe into `assets` under root directory
 ```bash
 # install dependencies
 npm install